 By sustainably managing the movement of people and goods across different modes of transport, cities can dramatically improve service to their citizens.
 The quality of urban life is also enhanced when citizens can attend and participate in their rich mix of culture, arts and sports without having to worry about their trip home.
 Hitachi Rail meets these needs through intelligent rail systems.

 Hitachi estimates that its intelligent rail services and solutions helped 18 billion people travel from one point to another last year.
-But that’s just the beginning: By leveraging our social innovation business model, it’s believed that carbon emissions can be reduced by as much as 10 percent, congestion by as much as 20 percent, and road traffic accidents by 25 percent.iv By improving their mobility systems in scalable, sustainable ways, our cities can now enrich the quality of life for all citizens.
+However, that’s just the beginning.
+By leveraging our social innovation business model, it’s believed that carbon emissions can be reduced by as much as 10 percent, congestion by as much as 20 percent, and road traffic accidents by 25 percent.iv By improving their mobility systems in scalable, sustainable ways, our cities can now enrich the quality of life for all citizens.

 Learn more about how Hitachi Social Innovation is Powering Good.

-Director of Business Development, Hitachi Rail STS
+Director of Business Development – Systems Innovation, Hitachi Rail

 Jian Sun Ph.D. leads Business Development for Hitachi Rail STS in North America.
 A systems’ thinker, Dr. Sun’s responsibilities include developing technical solutions for the rail business and promoting integrated solutions across Hitachi Group companies.
 He focuses on helping customers with railroad digitization to augment their existing signaling systems, enhance their operations and improve the passenger experience.
 Sun is a Member of the Institution of Railway Signal Engineers.